mlilien/bb-cplusplus/README.md

 ./dobi.sh analyze
 ```

-If you don't use the elbb dev environment, you can change the default CodeChecker URL of storing the analyze results with the following dobi command:
+If you don't use the elbb dev environment, you can change the default CodeChecker URL and specific network name of storing the analyze results with the following dobi command:

 ```sh
 CODECHECKER_URL=http://codechecker-web:8001/Default ./dobi.sh analyze